Charity ReviewIssued: September 2016 Expires: September 2018

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-According to Food Bank of the Rockies's Audited Financial Statements for the year ended June 30, 2011:
+The following information is based on Food Bank of the Rockies Consolidated Audited Financial Statements for the fiscal year ending Tuesday, June 30, 2015.

 This report is not to be used for fund raising or promotional purposes.